dennisxenop/WhacAMole/README.md

 **ScoreListUIBehaviour**: Displays a list of the score entrys in a scroll rect.
 It instantiates IScoreEntry objects to display each score.

+**PS.
+I migrated this project from plastic SCM to Git. so if branch naming seems a bit off its because of that.**